VatsalBhuva11/hoax-call-temporal-analysis/README.md

 1. Use `/code/community_detection.ipynb` to analyse communities within the word-network.
 2. Use `code/watts_strogatz_growth_model.ipynb` to simulate network growth and obtain key conclusions.
 3. Use `code/future-link-prediction-validation.ipynb` to check how the model can evolve in the future.
+4. Run `python code/classifier.py` to train and evaluate the fraud message classifier.
+5. Run `python code/embeddings.py` to generate word and sentence embeddings visualizations.
-4. From the `code/` directory, use command `bokeh serve --show  dashboard.py` to explore temporal graphs , word analytics, and metrics.
+6. From the `code/` directory, use command `bokeh serve --show dashboard.py` to explore temporal graphs, word analytics, and metrics.
 This opens the main interactive dashboard.
-5. From the `code/` directory, Use command `bokeh serve --show call_types_over_years.py` to see the trend of fraud and normal calls over the years.
+7. From the `code/` directory, Use command `bokeh serve --show call_types_over_years.py` to see the trend of fraud and normal calls over the years.

 ---